wavefnx/sigmund/README.md

 Usage: sigmund [OPTIONS] <--address <ADDRESS>|--file <FILE>>

 Options:
-  -o, --output <OUTPUT>    Export the signatures as a JSON file
+  -o, --output <OUTPUT>    Path to export the signatures as a JSON file
       --signatures         Collect all known function signatures from the contract's selectors --address <ADDRESS>  The address of the EVM contract -f, --file <FILE>        Path to a local file containing the contract's bytecode